-You can also look to a small business consultant for help assessing and evaluating your business processes, operations management, supply chain logistics, exposure to risk and more.
-Additionally, because you may only need to access this specialized expertise for a short period, engaging a consultant can be an efficient way to tap the expert knowledge you need at just the right time and only for as long as it’s required.
+You can also look to a small business consultant for help assessing and evaluating your business strategy, processes, operations management, supply chain logistics, exposure to risk and more.
+Additionally, because you may only need to access this specialized expertise for a short period, engaging a consulting resource can be an efficient way to tap the expert knowledge your small business needs at just the right time and only for as long as it is required.

 3. Navigate changing workloads

-Here’s an important question to consider: If you would need to ramp up your small business suddenly and significantly, could you deliver?
+Here’s an important question for every small business owner to consider: If you would need to ramp up your small business suddenly and significantly, could you deliver?

-If you don’t have ample support to meet an increase in demand for your products or services, you could be at risk of disappointing your customers — and potentially damaging your business’s reputation.
-However, you also want to avoid hiring more staff until you are certain that workloads will be sustained.
+If you don’t have ample support to meet an increase in demand for your products or services, and to create new offerings, you could be at risk of disappointing your customers — and potentially damaging your business’s reputation.
+You could also end up burdening your core staff and undermining their on-the-job happiness.
+But of course, you also want to avoid hiring more employees until you are certain that workloads will be sustained.

-Bringing in a small business consultant is one staffing management approach for navigating the ebb and flow of supply and demand, as well as for meeting other unexpected changes that present both opportunity and risk for your company.
+Bringing in a small business consultant is one unexpected changes that present both opportunity and risk for your company.

 4. Grow for the future

 You want your business to succeed and thrive for the long term, of course.
 But do you know where your future growth will come from?
-Engaging an interim management consultant for your small business not only can help you determine the answer, but also get you pointed in the right direction.
+Engaging an interim management consultant with relevant industry experience to help guide your small business not only can help you determine the answer, but also get you pointed in the right direction.

-Highly skilled senior-level professionals who work as consultants can serve in a number of critical roles, from accounting manager to chief financial officer.
-And, if and when you decide to take such a step, they can even help your business to prepare for an IPO.
+Highly skilled senior-level professionals who work on a consulting basis can serve in a number of critical roles, from accounting manager to prepare for an IPO.

 There are many ways for you to work with consultants as your small business evolves.
-Most important, perhaps, is that these resources can give you the valuable time needed to focus on what you do best: being an expert at whatever it is that led you to launch your own business in the first place.
+Most important, perhaps, is that these resources can give you the valuable time needed to focus on what you do best: development of your small business and being an expert at whatever it is that led you to launch your own company in the first place.